 It’s not just your floors that appreciate a humidifier.
 Here are the pros of having one.

-• The , doors, and other things that are made from wood will suffer the same way your wooden floor will.
+- The molding, doors, trim and other things that are made from wood will suffer the same way your wooden floor will.

-• You can on your heating bill because higher humidity air also feels warmer and you therefore won’t need to turn up the air conditioner as high.
+- You can save money on your heating bill because higher humidity air also feels warmer and you therefore won’t need to turn up the air conditioner as high.

 As you can see, it’s not just your floors that will love it.
 Your health will too.